A movie review by: Lee Sonogan

 The director wanted to shoot the scene in the tradition of old musicals without cuts or editing, Ryan Gosling practised playing the piano and played it himself in one take on his first day of shooting.
 Co-star John Legend, who is a classically trained pianist, says he is “jealous” of how quickly Gosling learned to play so well.

 According to composer Justin Hurwitz, all the piano performance featured in the film was first recorded by pianist Randy Kerber during pre-production.
 Ryan Gosling then spent two hours a day, six days a week in piano lessons learning the music by heart.
 By the time filming had begun, Gosling was able to play all the piano sequences seen in the film without the use of a hand double or CGI.

 Musicals are mostly not my thing tho, this movie was better than expected.
-The director has created many well filmed scenes in it.
+The director has created many well-filmed scenes in it.
 The shots, imagery, jazz music, acting and more.
-Also the backstage of acting is shown in the story well.
+Also, the backstage acting is shown in the story well.
 One bad thing about it is that I still do not know if they were lip singing or not.
-You be the just of that.
+You are the justification of that.
 The movie makes you want to learn music haha.
 Ryan Gosling also does a good job with Emma Stone.
 They have good on-screen chemistry in the more dramatic scenes.
 The ending concludes with the two main characters pushing each other to positive success and then a sad ending to the film.
-I recommend this movie to fans of Jazz, dancing, the actors, the concept and Oscar-winning movie.
+I recommend this movie to fans of Jazz, dancing, the actors, the concept and the Oscar-winning movie.
 Also creative musical films.